Stan Kroenke: Los Angeles Gladiators

 In late 2017, Kroenke Sports and Entertainment developed a new esports team franchise named the Los Angeles Gladiators in the newly founded Overwatch League; their inaugural season began on December 6.

 Los Angeles Guerrillas

-In 2019, Kroenke Sports and Entertainment developed their second esports team.
-They founded the Los Angeles Guerrillas of the Call of Duty League.
+In 2019, Kroenke Sports and Entertainment developed its second e-sports team.
+KSE founded the Los Angeles Guerrillas of the Call of Duty League.
 They, along with the Los Angeles Gladiators of the Overwatch League, are based out of Hollywood Park next door to where Kroenke's Rams play.